Cells QPDK#

 Parameters:

-• angle (float) – total angle of the curve.
+• bridge_width (float) – Width of the suspended bridge in µm.

 Return type: